sejal129/sejal129/README.md

 - 🏢 I am currently working at HSBC.
 - :computer: I code in Java as well as in Python.
 - 💬 Ask me about anything.
 If I didn't know maybe I will learn something new!
 - ⚡ Fun fact: I talk a lot.
-I tend to slip deep "Gyaan" into the conversation.
+I tend to slip deep "gyaan" into the conversation.